pvc1989/ICCFD12/presentation.md

 The proposed artificial viscosity

 - passes standard cases for testing shock capturing methods.
-- is sufficiently large near physical discontinuities, which succeeds in suppressing numerical oscillations.
+- succeeds in suppressing numerical oscillations near physical discontinuities.
-- is negligible in smooth regions, which maintains the high-order accuracy of the DG or FR solution.
+- maintains the high-order accuracy of the DG or FR solution in smooth regions.

 Further improvements might include

-- more accurate estimation of oscillation energy.
+- more accurate estimation of the oscillation energy.
 - more smooth distribution of the artificial viscosity.
 - incorporating positivity-preserving mechanisms.